ssh-mitm/ssh-mitm/README.md

 - **`ssh_proxy_server.plugins.ssh.noshell.NoShellForwarder`** - keeps the session open, when used as master channel, but tty should not be possible to the remote server
 - **`ssh_proxy_server.plugins.ssh.mirrorshell.SSHMirrorForwarder`** - Mirror ssh session to another ssh client
+- **`ssh_proxy_server.plugins.ssh.injectorshell.SSHInjectableForwarder`** - Creates injection shells for listening on and writing to a ssh session

 ### SCP interface